Vungle/Windows-SDK/README.md

-# publisher-sample-windows
+# Vungle's Windows SDK

+## Getting Started
+To get up and running with Vungle, you'll need to [Create an Account With Vungle](https://v.vungle.com/dashboard) and [Add an Application to the Vungle Dashboard](https://support.vungle.com/hc/en-us/articles/210468678)

+Once you've created an account you can follow our [Getting Started for Windows Guide](https://support.vungle.com/hc/en-us/articles/211339368-Get-started-with-Vungle-Windows-SDK) to complete the integration.
+Remember to get the Vungle App ID from the Vungle dashboard.

+### Requirements
+* Windows 10.0 or later

-## Introduction
+## Release Notes
-These sample apps shows how to integrate the Vungle Windows SDK into an Windows Universal Application.
-Each of the sample apps are written in the different languages but using the same SDK.
+### VERSION 1.1.1
+* Initial release

-## Integration
+### Integration
 NOTE: This document contains examples written in C#.
 View code for more examples.
 There are four sample apps: C++ sample app, C# sample app, Visual Basic sample app and DirectX+XAML sample app.

 - In Visual Studio 2015 create new project using some template (depends on the type of your application and the language